hivelocity/cluster-api-provider-hivelocity/.github/pull_request_template.md

 Add one of the following kinds:
 /kind feature           New functionality.
 /kind bug               Fixes a newly discovered bug.
-/kind api-change        Adds, removes, or changes an API /kind cleanup           Adding tests, refactoring, fixing old bugs.
+/kind api-change        Adds, removes, or changes an API.
+/kind cleanup           Adds tests, refactors, fixes old bugs.
 /kind deprecation       Related to a feature/enhancement marked for deprecation.
 /kind design            Related to design.
 /kind documentation     Adds documentation.